thisdougb/doocot/README.md

 Secrets in the public Doocot backend are expired automatically, after 15 minutes.

 There is no data retention.
 Using **doocot** to retrieve an expired (or non-existant) secret returns "Not Found".

+Currently the backend supports language codes fr, es, and de.

 ### Doocot Backend Service